 Students are required to sign a Registration Contract for their entire program.
-A nonrefundable fee, reserving space in a cohort, also must be paid by all students at the time of registration.
 Students who have been out of the program for three months or more will be required to reapply and sign a new registration contract when they re-enter.